teambit/docs/docs/best-practices.md

 - Use SemVer to communicate changes by using `patch`, `minor`, and `major` versions.
 - Make the tag messages meaningful.

+## State Managers

+Components may use state managers such as [Redux](https://redux.js.org/), [MobX](https://mobx.js.org/README.html), [React Context](https://reactjs.org/docs/context.html#reactcreatecontext) or [VueX](https://vuex.vuejs.org/).
+You may want to share a component that is referencing a state manager.
+In this case, it is crucial to understand that the state manager references are in-fact part of the component APIs, and the consuming application should adhere to these APIs.
+The getters/mutations/ actions are de-facto APIs that the consuming app should provide like the original app. e.g., if the user's data stored under `store.data.profile.user`, the exact path should exist in the consuming app.

+Here are some ideas on how to deal with this situation:

+### Share presentational component only

+In most cases, the data structure is unique per project.
+A typical pattern for this is to split the components into presentational and container components, sometimes also called smart and dumb components.
+The container (smart) components are wrapping the presentational (dumb) components, that are only responsible for the layout on the page.
+Presentational components are easy to share, as they have explicit APIs of the data they should receive from the container API.
+The container components are local to each project.

+### Share component with state

+You may want to share a component that includes both state and presentational layer.
+In this case, expand the APIs of the components to include state actions, getters, and subscriptions that are relevant to the component.
+As an example, a user component may include a top bar visual component calling the login/logout action and exposing an isLoggedIn getter or subscription.

 ## Use Component Environments

 The code usually requires compilation tasks to make it distributable and executable.
 The same goes for the components in a project.
 When we take components out of the context of a project, Bit needs to know how to make them usable.
 Component Environments handle these tasks.